sasdallas/Ethereal/README.md

 A lot of Ethereal's design was inspired by [ToaruOS by klange](https://github.com/klange/ToaruOS) - thank you!

-Ethereal's virtual memory manager design was inspired by [Astral by @mathewnd](https://github.com/mathewnd/Astral)
+Ethereal's virtual memory manager design and other parts was inspired by [Astral by @mathewnd](https://github.com/mathewnd/Astral)

+Some code from Astral was also used, credited where appropriate.
+A license file is included in `external/`.

 The Ethereal logo and Mercury theme were designed by the artist [ArtsySquid](https://artsycomms.carrd.co)